genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_cons-advanced-technical-details.md

 ### using

-In the example below, the `sum` function ise defined as a custom function.
+In the example below, the `sum` function is defined as a custom function.
 It uses `feeAmount` as the input, and applies three operations:

 ```kotlin
 using { feeAmount } withOperations {